Fix 1: Update the Problematic Driver

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Class

-Step 3: Inside the Class key, locate the Class GUID noted earlier.
+Step 3: Inside the Class key, locate the class GUID noted earlier.
 On your right, you’ll see the UpperFilters and LowerFilters values.
 In some cases, you may only see either of the two values, which is perfectly normal.

 Restart your PC after this and check to see if the error appears again.

-5. Perform System Restore
+Fix 5: Perform System Restore

 There’s a chance that a recent change made to the system settings or a newly installed program is interfering with the driver and preventing it from loading.
 Performing a system restore will allow you to undo those changes by reverting to a point before the error first appeared.

-Step 2: Under the System Protection tab, click on the System Restore button.
+Step 2: Under the System Protection tab, click the System Restore button.

-Step 3: Click on Next.
+Step 3: Click Next.

 Step 4: Select the restore point before the error first occurred.
 Then, hit Next.